andrewmourcos/andrewmourcos.github.io/projects/_posts/2012-01-01-Led-Matrices.md

 <img src="/Media/led-matrix/scrolling-text.gif" height="300">

-Third of all, I got SOOOOOOOO much practice in soldering — you have no idea.
+Third of all, I got a lot of practice in soldering — you have no idea.

 <img src="/Media/led-matrix/soldering.JPG">
 *Out of their casing — some questionable soldering at first, but I eventually got really good!*